The Isogeny Problems

 Statement: Construct post-quantum encryption schemes, whose security reduces to (a small variant of) the Endomorphism Ring Problem.

-Several solutions can be accepted for the following constructions:
+Several solutions can be accepted for: the construction of an efficient post-quantum instantiation of a

 Reward: A bottle of whisky (or a non-alcoholic alternative).